COAT: Discovery of the Hidden World with Large Language Models

 • (a) Factor Proposal.
 COAT first adopts an LLM to read, comprehend, and relate the rich knowledge during pre-training to propose a series of candidate factors along with some meta-information such as annotation guidelines.

 • (b) Factor Annotation.
 Based on the candidate factors, COAT then prompts another LLM to annotate or fetch the structured values of the unstructured data.
-With the annotated structured data.

 • (c1) Causal Discovery.
-With the annotated structured data,the causal discovery algorithm is called to find causal relations among the factors
+With the annotated structured data, the causal discovery algorithm is called to find causal relations among the factors.

 • (c2) Feedback Construction.
 By looking at samples where the target variable can not be well explained with the existing factors, LLM is expected to associate more related knowledge to uncover the desired causal factor.